microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/azure/azure_arm_template_win/_index.md

 ## Windows Login & Post Deployment

-* Now that the Windows Server VM is created, it is time to login to it.
-If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using it's public IP.
+* Now that the Windows Server VM is created, it is time to log in to it.
+If you have not chosen to deploy Azure Bastion in the ARM template, RDP to the VM using its public IP.

     ![Screenshot Azure VM public IP address](./03.jpg)